Kazaz-Or/my-projects/README.md

 # My Projects & Scripts

 <p align="center">
-<p>This is a repo for the small projects i completed while trying to maintin continuous learning attitude</p>
+<p>This is a repo for the projects i completed while trying to maintin continuous learning attitude</p>

 # What's the the repo: